Forestry in Canada: Forest Management

 Canada is the leading country for sustainable forest management with a sciences-based approach to ensure proper and sustainable management of Canadian ecosystems.
 Almost 90% of the Canadian forests are publicly owned and controlled by their provinces and territories.
 Each provincial and territorial government allot early levels of harvest and require regenerative practices upon completion of harvesting Additionally, for companies to harvest public lands they must produce a unique forest management plan and consult the public.
 6% of Canadian forests are privately owned and must comply with provincial and federal laws and legislations.
 2% of the forests are federally owned and the remaining 2% are owned by Indigenous Peoples.

 The governments are assisted by the National Advisory Board on Forest Research, established in 1997 and focusing on strategic issues, and the Forest Sector Advisory Council, which represents the interests of the multitude of private, non-profit and academic stakeholders in Canadian forestry.
 The Canadian Council of Forest Ministers, composed of 14 ministers representing the federal government and the various provinces and territories, is the main tool for dissemination of national and international policy throughout the country.

-Forests

-Government legislation protects about 8 percent of the forested area, of which less than 1 percent is logged annually; this latter portion is required to be reforested after being harvested.
-It is one of the five countries with the largest amount of forest, along with Russia, Brazil, China and the US; together, these countries control more than half of the world's forested land area.